Old Norse philosophy: Themes

 Similarly to ancient Greek philosophy, Old Norse philosophy was independent of influence from religious dogma, and emphasized that human nature was the foundation on which the pillars of moral philosophy must rest.
 The aim of life is happiness, which can only be attained by living a life of virtue.

 Virtues emphasized in Old Norse philosophy include independence, self-reliance, loyalty, modesty, hospitality, generosity, compassion, courage, and most importantly, wisdom.
 Independence was not just attained materially, but was exerted through independence of thought and action as well.
 Complete independence could only be attained through wisdom, and as in Aristotelian ethics, wisdom could only be acquired through experience.
 An important source of experience was traveling.
 The author of the Hávamál points out that while wealth is temporary, wisdom is eternal.
 Wealth is dismissed as "the most fickle of friends".
 The ultimate expression of independence was one's ability to act in accordance with wisdom.

 The author of Hávamál stresses, like Aristotle, that man is at heart a social being, and that he cannot develop his full potential in isolation.
 This deep need for fellowship is noted frequently in Old Norse literature.
 A man was to be a faithful friend, and was not to be on friendly terms with the friends of his enemies.
 The importance of fulfilling ones personal responsibilities was highly emphasized.

 A key feature of a happy man was his ability to get a good rest.
 This is similar to the sayings of Aristotle.
 In accordance with Old Norse philosophy, it was foolish to lay awake at night thinking about ones troubles, as this made one less able to deal with the problem the next day.

 Despite belonging to a warrior culture, Old Norse philosophy emphasizes that even the lame, the armless, the deaf, and the blind have a particular place in society.

 Old Norse philosophy was strongly fatalistic in that no man could ultimately escape his fate.
 This belief applied to all classes of society, from kings to thralls.
 This fatalism encouraged them to live a life of courage and fortitude.
 This spirit is famously embodied in stanza 77 of Hávamál, which emphasizes that the only lasting thing in the world is the noble name one gains by living a life filled with noble deeds.

 Legacy

-Although the Norsemen eventually was forced into christianity Christianization of Scandinavia to Christianity and adopted Christian ethics, the spirit of Old Norse philosophy has left a profound legacy among later Scandinavians.
+Despite the eventual Christianization of Scandinavia and its adoption of the Christian ethics, the pillars of Old Norse philosophy remain vital to many Scandinavians.